-- Quality of the applicant's academic record (official transcripts) - Undergraduate preparation in psychology - Three letters of recommendation from former professors or supervisors - Scores on the Graduate Record Examination (verbal and quantitative) - Personal statement and Diversity/Inclusion statement - Research experience - Application information about the applicant's knowledge, skills, and abilities (KSAs)
+- Quality of the applicant's academic record (official transcripts) - Undergraduate preparation in psychology - Three letters of recommendation from former professors or supervisors - Personal statement and Diversity/Inclusion statement - Research experience - Application information about the applicant's knowledge, skills, and abilities (KSAs)

-There are no strict cutoffs for acceptable grade point averages (GPAs) or GRE scores, but competitive applicants typically have GPAs above 3.0 and GRE Verbal and Quantitative scores that each are at or above the 60th percentile.
-Other scholarly accomplishments, particularly research experience, are desirable and may offset lower GPAs or GRE scores.
+There are no strict cutoffs for acceptable grade point averages (GPAs), but competitive applicants typically have GPAs above 3.0.
+Other scholarly accomplishments, particularly research experience, are desirable and may offset lower GPAs.